thorchain/thornode/docs/validator.md

 thorcli config trust-node true
 ```

-Next, we need to get the genesis file of Thorchain.
+Next, THORNode need to get the genesis file of Thorchain.
 For testnet, run...
 ```bash
 curl